Lorenzo Snow's Birth Home, Mantua, Ohio

 The former home of Oliver Snow is located in Mantua, Ohio, about thirty miles south of Kirtland.
 Drive to the intersection of Mantua Center Road and Pioneer Trail Road.
 The home is at 11077 Mantua Center Road just north of Pioneer Trail on the east side of the street.

-The Oliver and Rosetta Snow home where Lorenzo Snow was born is a private residence.
+The Oliver and Rosetta Snow home where Lorenzo Snow was born is a private residence and not open for tours.
 It is expected that visitors will stop and view the home and historical marker from the outside.
 It is requested that all who stop to view the home respect the privacy of the owners and not disturb them with requests of any nature.

 Articles & Resources